-You're familiar with scanning a newspaper.
-You can quickly locate the most important headline and which image belongs to which story.
-Newspapers are easy to scan because they create a visual hierarchy.
-You should aim to do the same in your website so that it's easy to scan.
+Scanning a newspaper is familiar.
+You can quickly locate the headlines, and which image belongs to which story.
+Newspapers are easy to scan because they have a visual hierarchy.
+Aim to create the same in your web content.

-- Facts in lists are easier to comprehend or memorise
+- Facts in lists are more straightforward to comprehend or memorise

-- The whitespace created by an indented list helps the reader pause when scanning a page
+- The whitespace around an indented list helps the reader pause when scanning a page

 Consider the visual weight of an item.
-For example, a large coloured button carries more visual weight (is more noticeable) than a few words of text.
-So, use visual elements carefully and only use them to highlight important content.
-This is particularly important for homepages.
+Use visual elements carefully and reserve them for important content.
+For example, a large button carries more visual weight (is more noticeable) than a few words of text.

 Tip: when you highlight the majority of content with box styles, headings or bold, important content gets lost.
 Visitors will not know where to look first.